gramineproject/examples/r/README.md

 # R example

-This directory contains an example for running R in Graphene, including the Makefile and a template for generating the manifest.
+This directory contains an example for running R in Gramine, including the Makefile and a template for generating the manifest.

 # Generating the manifest